 4. Weather Can Be Dangerous

 Weather is an important factor when planning your next beach trip.
-Lightning is one of the most common weather related injuries on the coast.
-When thunder and lightning are present, the safest option is to seek shelter away from the beach.
-Visit the link below to sign up for Baldwin County Emergency Weather Alerts and stay up to date on local weather conditions.
+Lightning is one of the most common weather-related injuries on the coast, as well as sand burn which is caused when the wind kicks up sand at a speed that can topple tents and blow away umbrellas.
+But when severe weather strikes and thunder and lightning are present, the safest option is to seek shelter away from the beach.
+And when in doubt, you can enjoy one of our three indoor pools to relax!
+Visit this link to sign up for Baldwin County Emergency Weather Alerts and stay up to date on local weather conditions.

 5. Stay Hydrated & Bring Snacks

 Exposure to the sun can cause you to sweat and lose vital nutrients, and if you are already wet from swimming, you will not notice when you sweat.
 Drinking plenty of water and drinks with electrolytes helps keep you healthy and hydrated (alcohol does not help hydrate the body).
 Food provides us with the energy we need to keep our minds sharp and our bodies running effectively.
 And while swimming can be relaxing, it can cause you to become tired quickly and make it difficult to stay afloat if you are far from shore.
 Make sure to fuel up beforehand and bring plenty of snacks (and a trash bag) on your next beach trip to supply your body with ample energy for fun in the sun and water.
 Dehydration and shortage of fuel can easily lead to disorientation and reduced energy, but as long as you have some of your favorite snakes if a fun and enjoyable experience for all!